fabioCollini/mv2m/README.md

 }
 ```

-The CurrencyConverterViewModel class doesn't manage correctly the parsing exceptions, let's modify
+The CurrencyConverterViewModel class doesn't manage the parsing exceptions, let's modify
-the implementation to add it.
+the source code to implement it.
 First we can write the test, in case of a parsing error we verify
 that a message is shown using a MessageManager object:

 ```java